How Much Does It Cost to Add a Window to Your Home?

 Additional cost contributors

-In addition to the hardware and installation, the price you pay for a window will vary depending on what style you want, how it opens, the frame material, and how insulating it is (how many panes of glass it has).
+In addition to the hardware and installation, the price of a window will vary depending on the style you want, how it opens, the frame material, and its insulation (the number of panes of glass).

 The factors that affect how much you’ll pay are the design of the window and the materials used.
 Most of these example window designs below are available in a variety of materials.
-According to HomeAdvisor, these are the costs for different style windows as of October 2021:
+According to HomeAdvisor, these are the costs for different style windows:

-• Egress: $650–$2,000.
-An egress window is designed to allow escape in an emergency such as a fire or natural disaster.
-Egress windows are most commonly added to bring basement bedrooms up to code.
+• Egress: 2,300.
+An egress window is designed to allow escape in an emergency, such as a fire or natural disaster.
+They are most commonly added to bring basement bedrooms up to code.

-• Bay: $600–$2,500.
+• Bay: $2,500.
 A bay window is actually three windows.
-It is made up of a large stationary picture window in the center with two smaller windows — one on either side.
+It consists of a large stationary picture window in the center and two smaller windows, one on either side.
 The side windows may be sash or casement windows.

-• Double: $150–$800.
-A double-pane window is made of two panes of glass that are separated with a spacer.
-Air or gas between the two panes holds the glass in place, provides insulation and acts as a sound barrier.
+• Double: $450-1,000.
+A double-pane window is made of two panes of glass separated by a spacer.
+Air or gas between the two panes holds the glass in place, provides insulation, and acts as a sound barrier.
 Double-pane windows can last eight to 20 years.
-The average price for a double-pane window is $250, however, how much you pay depends on the frame you choose.

-The frame you choose will affect the cost of your window, how durable and insulating it is, how much maintenance is required, and most importantly, how it looks in your home.
+The frame you choose will affect the cost of your window, its durability and insulation, the amount of maintenance required, and, most importantly, its look on your home.

-• Vinyl: $256–$600.
-Vinyl framed windows are low maintenance and durable.
+• Vinyl: $550.Vinyl-framed windows are low-maintenance and durable.
 They don’t swell or shrink when the humidity changes.
 They come with warranties, some as long as a lifetime.
-Although they’re not as aesthetically appealing as wooden frames, the price point and warranties make them a popular choice.
+Although they’re not as aesthetically appealing as wooden frames, the price point and warranties make them popular.

-• Fiberglass: $750.
-A fiberglass frame is up to times more durable than vinyl and can last up to 50 years.
-However, they are higher maintenance than vinyl and can fade or peel over time.
-The high cost makes them less common to install in a home
+• Fiberglass: $1,100.
+A fiberglass frame is more durable than vinyl and can last up to 50 years.
+However, it is higher maintenance than vinyl and can fade or peel over time.
+The high cost makes it less common to install in a home.

-• Wood: $1,300.
+• Wood: $1,250.
 Wooden frames offer an authentic aesthetic with a traditional look that is more attractive than vinyl or fiberglass.
 The wooden frame is an ideal insulator for hot or cold weather.
-They require regular maintenance, such as painting and finishing to protect the frame from the elements.
+They require regular maintenance, such as painting and finishing, to protect the frame from the elements.

 The cost of your new window will increase the larger your window gets.

-• Hallway size: $150–650.
+• Hallway size: $400 for a single-hung window.
 A standard single-hung window is most common in the hallway.
-The size you choose depends on the size of the exterior wall in your hallway and how much natural light you want for this space.
+The size you choose depends on the size of the exterior wall in your hallway and the amount of natural light you want for this space.
 They range from 36 to 84 inches wide and 24 to 60 inches tall.

 Other ways to add light to your home